• Museum “Peoples and Cultures” of the Pontifical Institute for Foreign Missions (Milan)

 • third meeting: participants in the two previous meetings share their experience by inviting friends and relatives and guiding them in their own narrative trails.

-The narrative trails led by museum educators/mediators and the stories shared by project participants are filmed by a video operator, for insertion within exhibitions spaces (on two touch screens) as a means of opening up new interpretation of collections for all visitors.
+The narrative trails led by museum educators/mediators and the stories shared by project participants are filmed by a video operator for insertion within exhibitions spaces (on two touch screens) as a means of opening up new interpretation of collections for all visitors.
 All videos are available on the YouTube Channel of the Museum as well as in the “Video” section of this website.

 6. Public presentation of the project (December 2011).

 7. Summative evaluation (December 2011): feedback of participants at the end of museum visits and semi-structured interviews; final feedback discussion with project team.